-When first creating Office 365 monitoring plan, you need to specify the account assigned the Global Administrator role.
-This role is required to create a dedicated application in your in your Azure AD domain.
+When first creating a monitoring plan for Azure AD or Office 365 auditing, you need to specify the account assigned the Global Administrator role.
+This role is required to create a dedicated application in your Azure AD domain.

 Depending on your company's security policies, select one of the following options:

 Assign the Global Administrator role to an account for initial data collection and then remove the role.
 In this case, you need to assign additional roles to this account (Security Reader / Security Administrator) to audit Successful and / or Failed Logons.
 Netwrix recommends selecting this option to comply with your organization's security policies.

 Review the following for additional information:

 - Use the account assigned to be the Global Administrator on a regular basis.
 Any additional role assignments not required.
 When choosing this option, contact your security administrator to avoid violation of security policy in your organization.